ChuggleBug/TGME/README.md

 ## Additional Notes
 The GUI was developed with Windows in mind.
-Because of the way that tkiner works, there might be some slight visual issues when using operating systems.
-The core functionality is not affected, however.
+Because of the way that tkiner works, there might be some slight visual issues when using operating systems. **This means that in some cases, windows might need to be stretched to see the entire window.** The core functionality is not affected, however.

 ## Python Information
 Most of the development was done under python3.12.
 Older versions of